charumathib/Efficient_Traffic_Flow/README.md

-# Efficient_Traffic_Flow
+# Efficient Traffic Flow
-Using algorithms and graph theory to find the most efficient traffic path + car simulation
+The purpose of this project is to find a way to alleviate traffic congestion during rush hour.
+This can be done by restructuring traffic flow at traffic intersections to maximize the throughput.